dbt-labs/docs.getdbt.com/website/docs/docs/deploy/deployment-overview.md

 ## Prefect

-If your organization is using [Prefect]([url](https://www.prefect.io/)), the way you will run your jobs depends on the version you are on, and whether you are orchestrating dbt Cloud or core jobs.
-A variety of options are described below.
+If your organization is using [Prefect](https://www.prefect.io/), the way you will run your jobs depends on the dbt version you're on, and whether you're orchestrating dbt Cloud or dbt Core jobs.

+Review a variety of options described below.

 <Lightbox src="/img/docs/running-a-dbt-project/prefect_dag_dbt_cloud.jpg" title="Prefect DAG using a dbt Cloud job run flow"/>